East Carrollton, New Orleans

 East Carrollton is a neighborhood of the city of New Orleans.
 A subdistrict of the Uptown/Carrollton Area, its boundaries as defined by the New Orleans City Planning Commission are: Spruce Street to the northeast, Lowerline Street to the southeast, St. Charles Avenue to the southwest and South Carrollton Avenue to the northwest.

 This was a portion of what was the city of Carrollton, Louisiana, before it was annexed to the city of New Orleans in the 19th century.

-Landmarks include the Maple Street commercial district and Lusher School.
+Landmarks include the Maple Street commercial district, Carrollton Cemeteries No. 1 and 2 and Adams Street Grocery.